 So where does this term come from?
 The confusion may stem from several factors:

-1. Misinterpretations and Folklore – Over time, stories and myths have circulated about cold-weather cats capable of surviving in freezing conditions.
-Some may have been inspired by real breeds that do thrive in cold climates.
+- Misinterpretations and Folklore – Over time, stories and myths have circulated about cold-weather cats capable of surviving in freezing conditions.
+Some real breeds thriving in cold climates may have inspired this idea.

-2. Marketing and Branding – The name Arctic Cat is widely associated with a well-known brand of snowmobiles and all-terrain vehicles, which may have contributed to the misconception that a feline counterpart exists.
+Marketers and brand developers widely associate the name Arctic Cat with a popular snowmobile and all-terrain vehicle brand, which likely contributed to the misconception that a feline counterpart exists.

 Breeds That Thrive in Cold Climates